samjulien/blog/_posts/2018-09-05-achieving-security-awareness-through-social-engineering-attacks.markdown

 ## WiFi Pineapple and Bash Bunny

-How do they come up with these names?

-As part of the training, they gave us a [WiFi Pineapple](https://www.wifipineapple.com/), a [Bash Bunny](https://wiki.bashbunny.com/#!index.md) and a [Packet Squirrel](https://www.hak5.org/gear/packet-squirrel).
+As part of the training, they gave us [some interesting gadgets from Hak5](https://www.hak5.org/) including a [WiFi Pineapple](https://www.wifipineapple.com/) and a [Bash Bunny](https://wiki.bashbunny.com/#!index.md).
 They are tools meant to be used for penetration tests, and they have many pranks that can help with Security Awareness programs by showcasing their associated dangers in safe and controlled setups.

+> We also got a [Packet Squirrel](https://www.hak5.org/gear/packet-squirrel) as an extra gift!

 ### WiFi Pineapple

 The WiFi Pineapple is a [Wireless Auditing tool](https://www.tutorialspoint.com/wireless_security/wireless_security_tools.htm) that can work as a [Man-in-the-middle platform](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-Among others, it allows the owner to intercept an open WiFi connection and inspect and modify HTTP traffic, redirect the user to a malicious site, or associate with past public WiFis and “pretend” to be those.
+Among others, it allows the owner to intercept an open WiFi connection and inspect and modify HTTP traffic, redirect the user to a malicious site, or associate with past public WiFi connections and “pretend” to be one of them.

-For example, if you’re near a Pineapple while your phone has WiFi turned on and is actively looking for connections, all of the sudden you may connect to the Airport you went 6 months ago and a site may ask you to pay for the service.
+For example, if you’re near a Pineapple while your phone has WiFi turned on and is actively looking for connections, all of the sudden you may connect to the airport network you used 6 months ago and a site may ask you to pay for the service.
 They mention it on the [Silicon Valley TV Show](https://www.youtube.com/watch?v=9FckHMPBs_Q).

 This is the picture of a WiFi Pineapple Tower because… Black Hat.